-Commentary by Kunal Mehta, CFA, senior investment specialist, fixed income
+Commentary by Kunal Mehta, head of fixed income specialist team

 Monthly performance by market

 ||Bloomberg Barclays Global Aggregate GBP Corporate (USD Hedged)

 ||Bloomberg Barclays Global Aggregate EUR Corporate (USD Hedged)

 ||Bloomberg Barclays Global Aggregate USD Corporate (USD Hedged)

 ||JP Morgan Emerging Markets Bond Index EMBI Global Diversified (USD Hedged)